 Participants will also have an opportunity, through hands-on training, to experience a "day in the life" as a firefighter/paramedic.
 They will learn skills such as cardiopulmonary resuscitation (CPR), how to stretch a hose line, ladder operations, and how an engine and truck operate, along with special operations skills.

-The program is open to City residents ages 18 and over, persons who work the city, and owners of businesses located within the City.
+The program is open to City residents ages 18 and over, persons who work in the City, and owners of businesses located in the City.

 How to Apply

 The application process for the Spring 2018 session has closed.
 Additional information about the fall 2018 session will be posted at a later date.

 Frequently Asked Questions